-RYOPHARM THERAPEUTICS INC. For Withhold For All To withhold authority to vote for any individual nominee(s), Fhe Board of Directors recommends you vote FOR the election of each of the director nominees.
-All All Except mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. To elect the following three Class III Director Nominees: Nominees: 01) Garen G. Bohlin 02) Mikael Dolsten, M.D., Ph.D.
-03) Michael G. Kauffman, M.D., Ph.D.
+KARY OPHARM THERAPEUTICS INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the e Board of Directors recommends you vote FOR the ction of each of the director nominees. e nominee(s) on the line below.
+1. To elect the following three Class III Director Nomi inees: Nominees: 01) Garen G. Bohlin02) Mikael Dolsten, M.D., Ph.D.03) Michael G. Kauffman, M.D., Ph.D.
 The Board of Directors recommends you vote FOR the following proposal.
-For Against Abstai The Board of Directors recommends you vote FOR the following proposal.
-For Against Abstain To ratify the selection of Ernst & Young LLP as Karyopharm's independent registered public accounting firm for the fiscal year ending December To approve, on a non-binding advisory basis, the compensation of Karyopharm's named executive officers.
-31, 2019.
-The Board of Directors recommends you vote ONE YEAR on the following proposal.
-2 Years 3 Years Abstain The Board of Directors recommends you vote FOR the following proposal.
-For Against Abstai To recommend, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of Karyopharm's named executive officers.
+For Against Abstain he Board of Directors recommends you vote OR the following proposal.
+For Against Abstain To ratify the selection of Ernst &amp; Young LLP as Karyopharm's independent registered public accounting firm for the fiscal year ending December 31, 2019.
+2. To approve, on a non-binding advisory basis, the compensation of Karyopharm's named executive officers. he Board of Directors recommends you vote NE YEAR on the following proposal.
+Year 2 Years 3 Years Abstain The Board of Directors recommends you vote FOR the following proposal.
+For Against Abstain 3.
+To recommend, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of Karyopharm's named executive officers.
 To approve an amendment to Karyopharm's Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 100,000,000 to 200,000,000.
 In their discretion, the proxies are authorized to vote upon such other matters as may be properly brought before the meeting or any adjournment thereof.
-For address changes and/or comments, please check this box and write them on the back where indicated.
-Please indicate if you plan to attend this meeting.
+Fo or address changes and/or comments, please check this id write them on the back where indicated. box Pl ease indicate if you plan to attend this meeting.
+Yes No ad pa ease sign your name exactly as it appears hereon.
+Whe lministrator, trustee or guardian, please add your title a rties in the joint tenancy must sign.
+If a signer is a corp rtnership name by authorized officer. s such. ' When sign ing as joint i enants, all Si gnature [PLEASE SIGN WITHIN BOX] Da ate Signature (Joint Owners) Date

-Signature (Joint Owners)
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report on Form 10-K are available at www.proxyvote.com.
+The Notice and Proxy Statement and Annual Report on Form 10-K are available at www.proxyvote.com.